hashicorp/terraform-website/content/source/docs/enterprise/migrate/workspaces.html.md

 Migrating multiple workspaces is similar to [migrating a single workspace](./index.html), but it requires a different attribute in the `terraform { backend ...` block.

+## Step 1: Ensure Terraform ≥ 0.11.8 is Installed

+To follow these instructions, you need Terraform 0.11.8 or later on the workstation where you are performing the migration.
+The remote backend this process relies on is not present in older versions.

-## Step 1: Gather Credentials, Data, and Code
+## Step 2: Gather Credentials, Data, and Code

 Make sure you have all of the following: